immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 Which, of course, is equivalent to this:

+<pre class="syntax clojure">(stop :host "localhost" :port 8080 :path "/")</pre>

+Or, if you prefer an explicit map to kwargs, this:

 <pre class="syntax clojure">(stop {:host "localhost" :port 8080 :path "/"})</pre>

-Alternatively, you can save run's return value and pass it to stop when your app shuts down.
+Alternatively, you can save run's return value and pass it to stop when your application shuts down.

 <pre class="syntax clojure">(def server (run {:port 4242 :path "/hello"} app))
 ...